privacysandbox/aggregation-service/docs/api.md

   // along with the file "folder2/shard/test2.avro".
   // This parameter and the "input_data_blob_prefix" parameter are mutually
   // exclusive.
 Exactly one of the two parameters should be provided in the request.
+  // The parameter "input_data_blob_prefixes" will be supported in version 2.10 and onward.
   "input_data_blob_prefixes": <list<string>>,

   // Storage bucket for input data.